 Local vs External Users or who can send to whom

-LiquidFiles tries to behave as extension to your email system, and lots of basic concepts and security is mimic'd on this fundamental architectural decision.
+LiquidFiles tries to mimic how a typical email system would work, and lots of basic concepts and security is mimic'd on this fundamental architectural decision.

 LiquidFiles starts with this exact assumption.
 You have internal/local users, that can send files to anyone on the Internet.
 And you have external users that can send files back to you.
 External users cannot send files to other external users.

 If we look at an example system at https://liquidfiles.springfield.com/, we can see the following users configured:

 In this simple example, following the principle that local users can send to anyone, and external users can send to everyone except external users, we can see that:

 - firstname.lastname@example.org — can send to everyone except email@example.com.
 Sending to firstname.lastname@example.org would be the equivalent of an external user on the Internet emailing another external user on the Internet using your email server.

 - email@example.com ‐ same as firstname.lastname@example.org, can send to anyone on the system except email@example.com.